trickstercache/trickster/CONTRIBUTING.md

 If you have questions about one of the issues, please comment on them and one of the maintainers will clarify it.
 For a quicker response, contact us on the #trickster slack channel.

-For complete instructions on how to compile see: [Building From Source](https://github.com/trickstercache/trickster#building-from-source)

 For quickly compiling and testing your changes do:

 ```bash